Evolution of Social Media

 board systems did for posts, GeoCities did for personal

 The best thing about social networking is that its participants are virtually ageless.
-Everyone from pre teens to baby boomers is online.
-It has been a great platform for connecting with classmates and family to building global relationships and partnerships.
+Everyone from pre-teens to baby boomers is online.
+It has been a great platform for connecting with classmates and family to build global relationships and partnerships.
 It is so easy to keep in touch.
 The world which once seemed so huge is not so big after all.
 We are so much closer even though worlds apart.
-How has the world wide web and social networks changed your life?
+How have the world wide web and social networks changed your life?
 Please share your story in a comment below.
 We would love to hear from you.